SONU-623/Flipkart-Clone/README.md

 - Navigation bar with categories
 - Product grid layout
 - Banner section
-- Responsive design using only HTML & CSS
+- Designed using only HTML & CSS

 ---